In California, a DUI can be charged as a felony or a misdemeanor depending on the circumstances. Some DUI’s are almost always felonies.

 - All the normal consequences of a DUI including fines and fees, license suspension and mandatory DUI traffic school.

-You can learn more about felony DUIs here.
+You can learn more about felony DUIs here: When Is a DUI a Felony in California?

 A felony DUI is very serious.
 Don’t face this kind of charge alone.
 Let us connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
 Fill out the form to the right or call (310) 862-0199 and get your free consultation today.